GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/voice-recording.md

 ```

 The view manages the visibility and state of all UI components (e.g play/pause button, waveform visualization, playbackRate button and name label).

-For anything else (interaction and event handling) it relies on its `presenter` property.

-The `presenter` is of type `ChatMessageVoiceRecordingAttachmentListView.ItemViewPresenter` and it's responsible:
-1. To handle user interactions on the `voiceRecordingAttachmentView`
-2. To handle events/updates that are being sent by the AudioPlayer during the voiceRecording's playback.

 ## Properties